 Gareth Southgate has been praised highly for the positive management of the England football team in the Euros 2021 as well as in the 2018 World Cup.

-Here Anthony Sherick, MD of Technojobs, discusses six good lessons from Gareth Southgate’s management style that can be applied to businesses of all sizes – small business or teams within larger corporates.
+With the 2022 World Cup commencing this year, Anthony Sherick, MD of Technojobs, discusses six good lessons from Gareth Southgate’s management style that can be applied to businesses of all sizes – small business or teams within larger corporates.

 Preparation and planning are crucial

 Don’t leave anything to chance.
 Being prepared will give a greater chance of success across all elements of business.